msantana09/data-engineering-toolkit/scripts/README.md

         # include deployment logic, such as installing a helm chart
     }

-    shutdown() {
+    stop() {
-        # Include shutdown logic.
+        # Include stop logic.
 Normally this is simply deleting the namespace,
         # but could also include deleting persistent volumes, databases, etc...
         delete_namespace "$SERVICE"
     }